elastic/ottl-playground/README.md

 #### Local

-After building the project resources, it can be run - for testing purpose - by using the `main.go` implementation.
+For **testing** purpose only, after successfully building the project resources, it can be run by using the `main.go` server implementation.

 To improve the load performance and saving bandwidth in real deployments, please confider hosting it using a server with compressing capabilities, such as `gzip` or `brotli`.

 ```
 go run main.go
 ```

 #### Docker

+The Docker image delivered with this project serves the static website using Nginx (port 8080), and applying static `brotli` compression to the WebAssemblies files.

 ```shell
 docker build . -t ottlplayground